amuweee/covid_ds/README.md

 Project is separated into multiple sections
 - **ETL** Retrieving COVID-19 infected and death data, along with world population data
 - **Data Preprocessing** Scripts and notebooks related to preprocessing the raw data
+- **Dashboards** Contains an interactive webapp for visualizing COVID-19 cases

 ### ETL